Business Process Flow

 Setting up a BPF

-- Define stages in order:
+- Enable Process and add stages in order:

-- Stage name (e.g., “Discovery”)
+- Stage name (e.g. “Discovery”)

 Stage validation